Free Things To Do This Weekend Across Orange County

-Consider starting your weekend this Saturday with a free, family-friendly story time at Santa Ana’s Main Library.
-Later, attend a painting party or a charcuterie-building workshop or, a host of free events offered through OC Public Libraries.
+Consider starting your weekend this Saturday with a free, bilingual Spanish storytime at Garden Grove Main Library.
+Later, attend a holiday cookie decorating event, just one of many free events offered through OC Public Libraries.

-On Sunday, volunteer your time to preserve Southern California’s natural landscape, or immerse yourself in nature on a hike through Baker Canyon.
+Saturday evening, take the family to see Santa Claus and enjoy the festivities at the 37th annual Candlelight Walk.

+On Sunday, take the family on an educational hike or attend a movie screening

 These are just some of the free events you’ll find in the Voice of OC weekend calendar – put together by reporters sourcing a host of public records about park, recreational and library events across Orange County.